 To that period, nine to 13 working days at most as from receipt by the Accounting Service need to be added to perform the steps of preparation, input, validation and finally payment of accounting records.
 See the comment above, under “Payment of invoices”.

-An order placed with a vendor in EPFL’s e-buying application results in an invoice known as “EPB”.
-The latter is registered in the accounting system and guarantees the traceability of the transaction as well as the regularization of the commitment derived from the order placement.
+An order placed with a vendor in EPFL’s Catalyse application results in an invoice registered in the accounting system to guarantee the traceability of the transaction as well as the regularization of the commitment derived from the order placement.

 It is important to highlight this number on the invoice and insert it in the space provided in the accounting stamp to help the staff of the Accounting Service identify these invoices, since their processing differs from invoices derived from a traditional order.

 Accounting data, mainly the fund, is carried across as validated at the time of the order.
 Any changes must be highlighted in the signed accounting stamp.

 Invoices for orders placed via Lyreco, ARP and Distrelec catalogues are recorded directly (without any action required on your part), as long as there is no difference between the order amount and the invoice amount.

 When there is such a difference, the invoices are submitted to you for processing and validation.
 When the need arises, you must request a credit note from the vendor.
 Electronic credit notes are processed in the same way as an invoice with a difference.